ronsos/Vehicle-Detection/writeup.md

 ## Histogram of Oriented Gradients (HOG)

 ### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

+The first two code cells contain functions that were provided in the lectures.
+The third cell contains the code for loading the image data and doing some example HOG feature extractions and visualizations.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: